WolframResearch/WAS-Kubernetes/Documentation/API/EndpointManager.md

 Use this to delete an existing endpoint.
 The API takes the path of the endpoint as a path variable and returns nothing.

 * Parameter
-	* endpointPath (String) : This path uniquely identify an endpoint
+	* endpointPath (String) : This path uniquely identifies an endpoint.
 * Request

 		DELETE /endpoints/{path}